An Empirical Study of Fault Localization in Python Programs: Experimental Design

 To answer \autoref{sec:design}'s research questions, we ran \fp using each of the \n.{number of techniques} fault localization techniques described in \autoref{sec:preliminaries} on all \n.{number of subjects} selected bugs (described in \autoref{sec:design:subjects}) from \bip v. b4bfe91, for a total of $\n.{number of experiments} = \n.{number of techniques} \times \n.{number of subjects}$ FL experiments.
 Henceforth, the term ``\emph{standalone} techniques'' refers to the \n.{number of techniques} classic FL techniques described in \autoref{sec:preliminaries}; whereas ``\emph{combined} techniques'' refers to the \spellout{4} techniques introduced for RQ4.

 \paragraph{Test selection.} The test suites of projects such as \project{keras} (included in \bip) are very large and can take more than 24~hours to run even once.
 Without a suitable test selection strategy, large-scale FL experiments would be prohibitively time consuming (especially for MBFL techniques, which rerun the same test suite hundreds of times).
+Therefore, we applied a simple test selection strategy to only include tests that directly target the parts of a program that contribute to the failures.\footnote{ The Defects4J curated collection also includes a selection of so-called \emph{relevant} tests~\cite{Defects4J-website}. }

-Therefore, we performed a simple dependency analysis to select only tests that actually affect the parts of a program that contribute to the failures.
-For each \bip bug $b$ used in our experiments, we built the module-level call graph $G(b)$ for the whole of $b$'s project; \footnote{To build the call graph we used Python static analysis framework Scalpel~\cite{Li:2022}, which in turn relies on PyCG~\cite{Salis:2021} for this task.} each node in $G(b)$ is a module of the project (including its tests), and each edge $x_m \to y_m$ means that module $x_m$ uses some entities defined in module $y_m$.
-Consider any of $b$'s project \emph{test module} $t_m$; we run the tests in $t_m$ in our experiments if and only if $G(b)$ includes an edge $t_m \to f_m$, where $f_m$ is a module that includes at least one of $b$'s faulty locations $\truth(b)$ (see \autoref{sec:design:ground-truth}).
-In other words, we only include tests that exercise the parts of a project that are faulty.
+As we mentioned in \autoref{sec:design:subjects}, each bug $b$ in \bip comes with a selection of failing tests $F_b$ and passing tests $P_b$.
+The failing tests are usually just a few, and specifically trigger bug $b$.
+The passing tests, in contrast, are much more numerous, as they usually include all non-failing tests available in the project.
+In order to cull the number of passing tests to only include those that expressly target the failing code, we applied a simple dependency analysis: for each \bip bug $b$ used in our experiments, we built the module-level call graph $G(b)$ for the whole of $b$'s project; \footnote{To build the call graph we used Python static analysis framework Scalpel~\cite{Li:2022}, which in turn relies on PyCG~\cite{Salis:2021} for this task.} each node in $G(b)$ is a module of the project (including its tests), and each edge $x_m \to y_m$ means that module $x_m$ directly uses some entities defined in module $y_m$.
+Consider any of $b$'s project \emph{test module} $t_m$; we run the tests in $t_m$ in our experiments if and only if: \begin{enumerate*} \item $t_m$ includes at least one of the \emph{failing} tests in $F_b$; \item \emph{or}, $G(b)$ includes an edge $t_m \to f_m$, where $f_m$ is a module that includes at least one of $b$'s faulty locations $\truth(b)$ (see \autoref{sec:design:ground-truth}). \end{enumerate*} In other words: we include \emph{all failing} tests for $b$, as well as the passing tests that directly exercise the parts of the project that are faulty.
 This simple heuristics substantially reduced the number of tests that we had to run for the largest projects, without meaningfully affecting the fault localization's scope.

+Our test selection strategy does not include test modules that \emph{indirectly} involve failing locations (unless they include any \emph{failing} tests): if the tests in a module $t_m$ only call directly an application module $x_m$, and then some parts of module $x_m$ call another application module $y_m$ (i.e., $t_m \to x_m \to y_m$ in the module-level call graph), $x_m$ does not include any faulty locations, and $y_m$ does include some faulty locations, then we do \emph{not} include the tests in $t_m$ in our test suite; instead, we will include \emph{other} test modules $u_m$ that directly call $y_m$ (i.e., $u_m \to y_m$).